 The bath is a great place to talk about displacement and density.
 Hold a bottle underwater and look at what happens to the air.
 Or take a few containers and put different amounts of water in them.
 Use measuring cups and figure out how much water is in a container.
 Take the temperature of the water, and watch how the temperature changes the longer the child is in the water.

+You might do everything possible and not be able to pinpoint exactly what is troubling your child.
 You can get really crafty about making bathtime fun.
 Or you can work on what your kids like.
 Does your child love cars?
-Throw all his hote wheels in the bath with him.
+Throw all his hot wheels in the bath with him.
 Does your child love his legos?
 Throw those in with him (except for really small pieces that could go down the drain).